juliangiuca/estimator/README.md

 # TODO
 * Add support for different cloud based metadata. e.g. shipping via Infra on AWS vs on metal
-* Adding support for k8s
+* Add support for k8s
-* Adding support for basic parsing, like apache logs
+* Add support for basic parsing, like apache logs
+* Add support for Logs in Context (e.g. Java)